PROJECT SUMARY: A ONE-MINUTE STORYREEL BASED ON A PERSONAL MEMORY

 Naming: simpsonB_memory_workingTitle.zip

-Watch the Shot Counts & Action Beats video and consider how to best break out your story beats into scenes (or shots), and fill in extra panels within each shot/scene for additional action beats.
+Watch the Shot Counts & Action Beats video and consider how to best break out your story beats into actual Shots.
+Then fill in extra panels within each Shot for additional action beats.
 To a great extent this will mean noting your transitions (cut, fade or dissolve) and identifying camera moves.

 Then use the Batch Rename tool in Bridge to renumber your panels accordingly.
 Each scene will be distinguished by a two digit number while each panels within a scene will have a sequential letter.